alexanthony813-zz/Delimiters/README.md

   }
 ```

-To Add Column : Simply Search Property
+To Add Column : Simply Search Property <br />
-To Find Duplicate Info : Press the "Duplicate" Button in the corresponding column
+To Find Duplicate Info : Press the "Duplicate" Button in the corresponding column <br />
 To Delete/Hide Column : Press the "Delete" Button in the corresponding column